 The color white I went with is Alabaster by Sherwin Williams.
 It’s the white we have chose to do all our shiplap and baseboards.
-I swear the color up above is white its just a more creamy homey feeling white!
+I swear the color up above is white it’s just a more creamy homey feeling white!
 CLICK HERE to see it in our hallway.
 For other great farmhouse paint colors that go with oak cabinets click HERE for that post.

 RELATED: Need help deciding on what paint finish to use for your space?
 Check out CHOOSING THE RIGHT PAINT FINISH for all the details!

 Not everyone will have to do this but honestly it doesn’t hurt too!
 The end result is well worth the tiny effort it takes to do this step.
 Our cabinets like I mentioned up above were worn down, scratched and had white marks on them after all the grim was scrubbed off.

 After doing my research I decide to use RESTOR-A-FINISH to bring them back to life.
 This product is so easy to use and I would recommend to anyone looking for a fast restore on their cabinets.